Trinkle23897/Fast-Poisson-Image-Editing/docs/backend.rst

 Parallelization Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The strategy used in CUDA backend is quite similar to OpenMP.
+The strategy used on the CUDA backend is quite similar to OpenMP.

 For
 `EquSolver <https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/cuda/equ.cu>`__,